jeffreyou/ics4u1-finalproject/RESEARCH.md

 Website: YouTube API Implementation Guide
 Source: https://developers.google.com/youtube/v3/guides/implementation/pagination
-Reason: Learnt the concept of pagination, and how to use it
+Reason: Learnt the concept of pagination, and how to use it to retrieve more than 50 results